Dr. Madhumati On Duty

-Dr. Madhumati On Duty (formerly Dr. Bhanumati On Duty) is an Indian Hindi hospital based drama television series, which was premiered on 1 August 2016 and broadcast on SAB TV.
+Dr. Madhumati On Duty (formerly Dr. Bhanumati On Duty) is an Indian Hindi hospital based drama television series, which was premiered on 1 August 2016 and broadcast on Sony SAB.
 The series was produced by Optimystix Entertainment owned by Vipul D Shah and it is aired on weekdays.
 The show was the second season of its previous show Dr. Bhanumati On Duty.
 The show was re launched as Kavita Kaushik announced on social media that she will be leaving the show, the show went off air.
 From 1 August, the show was relaunched as Dr. Madhumati On Duty.
 Kaushik left the show due to her character not developing, and the show being very similar to her previous show, F.I.R., and most dialogues were copied.
 She got replaced by Debina Bonnerjee.

 The re-launched show was introduced with a love angle, as Madhumati serves as Mohan's love interest.
 The Dean of the hospital was introduced.
 Unlike Bhanumati (who used drama), Madhumati is strict and cures patients in stereotypical doctor way, while Mohan tries to cure them with laughter and emotions.